• Sampled SMART Labs

 Maintaining BioSample Integrity

-Many factors are involved in maintaining biosample integrity.
+Many factors are involved in maintaining biosample integrity during sample storage.
 Preanalytical values and strict handling procedures are major contributors to specimen health.
 Biorepository personnel also take care to eliminate any unnecessary freeze and thaw cycles for innocent samples.
 [3]

 ICH Stability Storage